hopandfork/jgnuplot/README.md

 starting gnuplot using the help command.

 ## Credits ##
-jGNUPlot has been developed up to version 0.1.2 by Maximilian H. Fabricius, who originally released the source code on [SourceForge](http://jgp.sourceforge.net).
+jGNUplot has been developed up to version 0.1.2 by Maximilian H. Fabricius, who originally released the source code on [SourceForge](http://jgp.sourceforge.net).